Colex/devise-multi-factor/README.md

 * Configurable max login attempts
 * Customizable logic to determine if a user needs two factor authentication
 * Configurable period where users won't be asked for 2FA again
-* Option to encrypt the TOTP secret in the database
+* TOTP secret key automatically encrypted in DB
+* Enroll form for TOTP using `:totp_enrollable` on your model

 ## Configuration